seiyaku

 Cross

 The 'Cross' could be the crossroad junction in the centre of the village where Haycraft's Lane meets Valley Road.
 However, Haycraft's Lane is a relatively minor road compared to Valley Road and it seems unlikely the crossroads would have had sufficient significance to warrant such naming.
-In fact there is no major road crossing or river crossing, so we prefer an alternative explanation:
+In fact there's no major road crossing or river crossing, so we prefer an alternative explanation:

 London Underground